Decelerate/cruiseh/README.md

 Feel free to make a Pull request or issue if you want additional features, we don't bite ! 🧛

 > [!WARNING]
-> Only work with deno
+> Only work with deno runtime

 ## Features